OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

   $ ondeviceconsole
   ```

-2. Connect your iOS device via USB and launch Xcode.
+The second option is to use Xcode.
+Connect your iOS device via USB and launch Xcode.
 Navigate to Window > Devices and Simulators, select your device and then the Open Console option (as of Xcode 9).

 After starting either method one or two, fill in the input fields.
 If sensitive data is displayed in the output, the app fails this test.